Editor's Picks

 - The strip silently disappears when you have zero featured posts — no empty chrome, no broken state.

-featured(see below). - The strip is rendered between the leaderboard ad slot and the tag-dispatched section rows on the homepage.
+- The strip is rendered between the home-top ad slot (the billboard below the lead stories) and the tag-dispatched section rows on the homepage.

 Marking a post as Featured